AdobeDocs/workfront-learn.en/help/fusion/12-exercises/access-previous-versions.md

 ---
-title: Access previous versions
+title: Access previous versions exercise
-description: Learn how to return to a previous version of a scenario.
-(Should be between 60 and 160 characters, but is 56 characters)
+description: Learn how to return to a previous version of a [!UICONTROL Fusion] scenario.
 activity: use
 team: Technical Marketing
 type: Tutorial